SD City Seems Ready to Buy 101 Ash in Secret Deal with Landlord & Financiers

 “Further, former City employee Cybele Thompson recently testified in deposition that you sent her City records pertaining to this litigation after she left the City and while you were still COO.
 We would like to understand your actions: which records were shared, for what reason, and were copies or originals of those records maintained by the City?” the letter continues.

-At the end of the letter, the City Attorney’s office asks Michell for her help in retreving documents.
+At the end of the letter, the City Attorney’s office asked Michell for her help in retrieving documents.

 “My Office seeks your cooperation in recovering the records that were destroyed and their return to the City.
 Please contact me by Monday, May 16, 2022, to begin the process of identifying and recovering all City records,” Phelps wrote.